dmgangan/dmgangan.github.io/index.md

 # Serif - A Jekyll Business Theme.

 Serif contains content types for a typical business website.
 The theme is fully responsive, blazing fast and artfully illustrated.

+Here we will write

+And will write a lot